Kate Terry

 Kate Terry (21 April 1844 – 6 January 1924) was an English actress.
 The elder sister of the actress Ellen Terry, she was born into a theatrical family, made her debut when still a child, became a leading lady in her own right, and left the stage in 1867 to marry.
 In retirement she commented that she was 20 years on the stage, yet left it when she was only 23.
-Her grandson was John Gielgud.
+Her grandson was the actor and theatre director John Gielgud.

 Biography

 Early years

-Terry was born in England into a theatrical family.
+Terry was born in Falmouth, England, into a theatrical family.
 Her parents, Benjamin (1818–1896) and Sarah (née Ballard; 1817–1892), were comic actors in a touring company based in Portsmouth.
 Kate was the oldest surviving child of eleven, five of whom became actors: Ellen, Florence, Fred, Kate and Marion.
 Two other children, George and Charles, were connected with theatre management.
 Terry's grandson, John Gielgud, became one of the twentieth century's most respected actors.